USA Baseball: Predecessor organizations

 The first ever US national baseball team took the field in the 1900 Summer Olympics in Paris, France, in an unofficial capacity, with the same composition in the 1904 Olympics in St. Louis, which constituted the first time the game had been presented to the Games' American audiences.
 In 1912, yet another demonstration event occurred in the Summer Olympics in Stockholm.
 Only one player on the roster, Jim Thorpe, had extensive experience in the two demonstration games that were held, as the majority of players were track and field athletes.

 The national governing body is a de facto successor to the USA Baseball Congress, founded in 1931 by former major league outfielder Leslie Mann, who is also regarded in high esteem as founder of the International Baseball Federation (IBAF).
-That organization helped formalize the establishment of a full time national team program and establish amateur baseball nationally.
-Under Leslie's guidance, the nascent Team USA, following a 20-game friendship tour of Japan in 1935 took part in the demonstration match at the Summer Olympics in Berlin the next year and participated in the very first Amateur World Series (later known as the Baseball World Cup) two years later, only to lose out to England.
+That organization helped formalize the establishment of a full time national team program and regulate amateur baseball nationally.
+Under Leslie's guidance, the nascent Team USA, following a 20-game friendship tour of Japan in 1935 took part in the demonstration match at the Summer Olympics in Berlin the next year and participated in the first Amateur World Series (later known as the Baseball World Cup) two years later.
 They took part in a further two more AWS tournaments before the Second World War.

 After 1942, Mann's USA Baseball Congress became inactive.
 American representation in international competition was eventually taken up by collegiate athletic groups took part, with an all-NCAA team of college athletes taking part in the Pan American Games since the first edition held in 1951.
 This would be the basis of the current USA Baseball Collegiate National Team, which would go on to play an exhibition game at the 1964 Summer Olympics in Japan.
-Before that, the only all-military team the country fielded in the Summer Olympic Games was in the demonstration game in Melbourne in 1956, with the US Far East Command providing the athletes that competed.
+Before that, the only post-WWII team the country fielded in the Summer Olympic Games was in the demonstration game in Melbourne at the 1956 Summer Olympics, with the U.S. Far East Command providing the servicemen that competed.

-Several amateur baseball groups coalesced to form the United States Baseball Federation in early 1962, with Everett D. Barnes of the American Association of College Baseball Coaches as its president.
+Several baseball groups coalesced to form the United States Baseball Federation in early 1962, with Everett D. Barnes of the American Association of College Baseball Coaches as its president.
 This version of the USBF initially existed as an affiliate of the National Collegiate Athletic Association.
 During this time, the group was not sanctioned by the U.S. Olympic Committee, and it clashed with the Amateur Athletic Union (which at the time controlled the USOC) for the right to organize national baseball teams and participate in International Baseball Federation competitions; these tensions came to a head during the selection process for the 1964 Summer Olympic team.

 After the 1964 Olympics, the modern incarnation of the USBF was officially incorporated in Michigan on January 6, 1965.
-However, at this point, it was still operating without official sanction.
+However, at this point, it was still operating without official sanction from the USOC.